 Dümmen Orange announces inaugural scholarship recipient at Cultivate’17

-Dümmen Orange is a leading company in the breeding and development of cut flowers, bulbs, succulents, pot plants, bedding plants and perennials.
-Its annual turnover is approximately 240 million euros.
-The company employs more than 7,000 people worldwide.
+Dümmen Orange is a leading company in the breeding and development of cut flowers, pot plants, bedding plants, bulbs, succulents and perennials.
+Its annual turnover is approximately 200 million euros.
+The company employs more than 6,000 people worldwide.
 In addition to a large marketing and sales network, Dümmen Orange has a strong network of production sites.
 The key to Dümmen Orange’s success is a broad and deep product range, supported by a global supply chain.
 The company embraces its social responsibilities and invests in the health, safety and personal development of its staff.

 Since 1994, L’Olivier, under the direction of renowned floral artist Olivier Giugni, has represented the epitome of elegance and creativity.
 L'Olivier's distinctive style, innovative outlook on beauty, commitment to quality, and relentless attention to detail have established the brand as the "Haute Couture" of floral creation.
 Its one-of-a kind arrangements adorn the homes and workplaces of celebrities and A-list New Yorkers from the worlds of fashion, finance and fine arts.

 The Society of American Florists is the national trade association to the floral industry, representing growers, wholesalers, retailers, suppliers, importers, educators, designers and allied organizations.
 The association was chartered by an act of Congress in 1884.

 The omnibus survey was conducted using the field services of TNS from March 5-9, 2015 among a representative sample of 2,500 Americans, ages 18 and older.
 The margin of error for total Americans is plus or minus 1.9 percent.
 If the study was to be replicated, findings would not vary by more than 1.9 percentage points in either direction 95 times out of 100.